 However, it’s key to remember that the split itself does not affect the value of your holdings and the long-term performance of the stock will depend on the profits of the underlying business, not how the pie is sliced.

 Why do some companies not split their stock?

 In recent times, it’s become more fashionable to let your stock run up without splitting it.
-The most famous example is Berkshire Hathaway, whose A series stock trades near $450,000 per share.
-Other large companies such as Amazon and Alphabet have share prices that trade in the thousands (though both plan to split their stocks in 2022), while Apple often lets its stock run into the hundreds before splitting it.
+The most famous example is Berkshire Hathaway, whose A series stock trades near $590,000 per share.
+Other large companies such as Amazon and Alphabet have share prices that now trade in the hundreds – formerly in the thousands before splitting their stocks in 2022, while Apple often lets its stock run into the hundreds before splitting it.

 These companies may not split their stock because a lower share price may attract investors who are not long-term-oriented and who would prefer to day trade rather than be owners of the business.
 So these companies may prefer investors who aren’t going to create volatility in the stock and otherwise hurt long-term investors who want to profit from the success of ongoing operations.

 A stock split is neither good nor bad, and long-term investors should probably be indifferent to them.
 They have no impact on the value of your investment or the value of the company.
 However, there are some small benefits that can come as a result of a company splitting its stock.

 If a stock price increases too much, the price can become a deterrent to new investors who may not be able to afford a share, though brokers offering fractional shares make this less of an issue.
 So, the split helps make the shares more affordable for more investors and may help to increase the stock’s liquidity.

 A lower share price also makes it easier for mutual funds and ETFs to own the stock and manage their daily inflows and outflows.
 Stocks that have high share prices can be difficult to manage for funds, which want to maintain certain weightings within their portfolios.